okirim/generate-laravel-stack-with-docker/README.md

 ```
 docker-compose  down
 ```
-### for an already existing project you must create a laravel folder and put the project in it
+- for an already existing project you must create a laravel folder and put the project in it and ignore step 2